 We find sutras in both Vedic and Buddhist traditions.
 The Buddhist tradition borrows many Hindu mantras but adds many of their design.
 In Vedic tradition, Sutras are precepts of knowledge, and we can trace the meaning of the word or phrase.

-As a result, Indian Sutras, like that of the teachings found Patanjali’s Siddhis are potent tools of consciousness.
+Indian Sutras, like that those of Patanjali’s Siddhis, are potent tools of consciousness.
 They often use sutras with mantras.
 The Mantra connects you with pure consciousness, and then the Sutra prompts a specific response at the transcendent level.
 The transcendent is pure consciousness, the source of our being.
 Introducing the Sutra at this level is the most effective way to get a result.

 The term Sutra in Buddhism refers to the discourse of the Buddha.
 This dialogue is what makes up the introductory text of Buddhist scripture.